codedribbler/Taste-Bots/README.md

 The business team of a restaurant uses the reviews to gauge performance and potential and on the other side of the table the customers depend on the reviews, from deciding whether to visit a restaurant to what to expect .

-There are a lot of amazing platforms which cater to this need such as Zomato , Yelp ,Google etc. naming a few, which make it very easy for people to read and post reviews .
-Thus there are huge banks of reviews .
+There are a lot of amazing platforms which cater to this need such as Zomato , Yelp ,Google etc. to name a few, which make it very easy for people to read and post reviews .
+Thus there are huge bank of reviews .

 But with heaps of reviews available, it is impossible for people to read all the reviews.
 This is where Taste Bots comes into the picture.Taste Bots uses Natural Language Processing techniques on the Restaurnt reviews and makes sense of them .